 One energetic-looking fat man began to pound impatiently on the window with his fist.
 John froze.
 Over the heads of the crowd, he could just perceive the figure of the lady drifting about inside the room, apparently insensible of the amazement that she was generating.

 John felt so aghast and exposed that it was as if he himself was standing half-naked in the window.
-Part of his secret world, something which he thought had been shared with himself alone, had been added mercilessly to everything else on Facebook and Youtube.
+Part of his secret world, something that he thought had been shared with himself alone, had been added mercilessly to everything else on Facebook and Youtube.
 He could already picture the headlines and the ways in which they would subtract from the concept of the lady in the window, making her appear clichéd and unremarkable.
 She would come to occupy the same compartment of the media as flash mobs and novelty art installations.
-Something which people would linger over for a moment and then forget.
+Something that people would linger over for a moment and then forget.